davie-nguyen/Open-Weather-Android/readme.md

 ------
 ### How to run this project
 By Android studio
-- Connect your device with Android Studio or setup your android emulator.
+- Connect your device via ADB or setup your android emulator.
-- Open this project.
+- Open this project by Android Studio.
-- Run project and install it.
+- Build this project and install it.

 By APK file.
 - Install in your device by [`APK file`](https://github.com/davie-nguyen/Open-Weather-Android/blob/master/openweather.apk)